American Quotations

 The eyes of the world are upon us.
 The hopes and prayers of liberty-loving people everywhere march with you. – General Dwight D. Eisenhower [to Allied troops on D-Day, June 6, 1944]

 My estimation of him [American soldier] was formed on the battlefield many, many years ago, and has never changed.
-I regard him then as I regard him now – as one the world’s noblest figures… – General Douglass MacArthur
+I regard him then as I regard him now – as one the world’s noblest figures… – General Douglas MacArthur

 Uncommon valor was a common virtue. – Admiral Chester William Nimitz [on U.S. Marines fighting on Iwo Jima during World War II]